 Using population data in a courtroom allows forensic examiners to explain to a jury that the smaller that probability, the greater the likelihood that the two shoes came from the same person.

 However, there is currently no publicly available data to describe the shoeprint population in a given area.
 Some sales data is accessible, but that doesn’t necessarily match what people are wearing.
 Sales data is only available from certain sources, which is problematic when people buy shoes online or during travel.
 As a result, sales data may not align with what people are wearing in the area.

 CSAFE researchers are collecting this data by collaborating with Iowa State University Professor of Engineering Dr. Richard Stone to build a scanner that would be left outside, collecting images of shoes as people walk across.
 Researchers will then sort the shoes into categories, such as this is a sneaker this is a dress shoe.
 Or, researchers could identify if the shoe has patterns such as triangles or quadrilaterals.

 Vanderplas and Stone, along with their research team have already built a prototype of the scanner.
-Over the course of the next year, researchers will utilize engineering principles to shrink the device, protect the privacy of individual, and design weather-proofing techniques.
+Over the next year, researchers will utilize engineering principles to shrink the device, protect the privacy of individuals, and design weather-proofing techniques.